banner

 (view full image)

-far from their cold cries.
+far from his cold cries.

-I met him at Starbucks
+I met him at Starbucks.

-cut his hand poking through garbage.
+says he cut his hand

 he wears a hat with a hole in it.